A Catholic University in Greater Boston

-Small classes, personalized support, close proximity to Boston, and an institutional commitment to service give Regis students plenty of opportunities to make their mark on the campus, around the corner, and around the world.
+Small classes, personalized support, championship-winning teams, and an institutional commitment to service give Regis students plenty of opportunities to make their mark on the campus, in the city of Boston, and around the world.

 Academic and financial support

-The Peru trip is just one of many ways for students to “belong to something bigger,” to explore the world around them.
-Another immensely popular initiative, funded entirely by a close friend and benefactor of Regis, is a semester-long global studies course featuring two-week trips to locales such as China, Kenya, Switzerland, Italy, and France.
+The Peru trip is just one of the many ways for students to explore the world around them.
+Another popular initiative, funded by a Regis benefactor, is a semester-long global studies course featuring two-week trips to places like China, Kenya, Switzerland, Italy, and France.

-Jeff Parrish, a math education and business management major and a member of Regis’s Division III soccer and tennis teams, was so moved by the experience that upon graduation in 2014, he returned to Africa to launch—and equip—a soccer program for Kenyan children.
+Jeff Parrish, a Math Education and Business Management major and a member of the Regis soccer and tennis teams, treasures his global experience.
+In fact, after graduating in 2014, he returned to Africa to launch a soccer program for Kenyan children.
 He’s now pursuing a master’s degree at Regis and working in the Center for Ministry and Service.

 For students interested in study abroad, Regis has affiliations with universities in London, Rome, Ireland, and Japan and a growing list of opportunities elsewhere in the world.

-So come to Regis, a small university full of big opportunities for learning, leadership, service, study abroad, internships and career counseling, intercollegiate athletics, and much more.
+So come to Regis, a small university full of big opportunities for learning, leadership, service, study abroad, internships, intercollegiate athletics, and much more.

 Generous financial aid

+Every student who applies to Regis is automatically considered for a merit scholarship.
 Nearly 90% of entering freshmen receive aid from Regis; the average annual award totals nearly $20,000.
-And that’s apart from any state or federal aid for which a student may qualify.
+And that’s not including any state or federal aid for which a student may qualify.

 Internships and careers

-Regis interns and new graduates are landing positions at Massachusetts General Hospital and the Dana–Farber Cancer Institute, J.P.
-Morgan, New England Sports Network (NESN), and many other prominent organizations around Boston and beyond.
+Ninety-seven percent of the Class of 2015 had secured professional employment or were enrolled in graduate school six months after graduation.
+Regis interns and recent graduates are landing positions at Massachusetts General Hospital and the Dana-Farber Cancer Institute, J.P.
+Morgan, New England Sports Network (NESN), and many other prominent organizations.